 Another test type used to determine culture fit is the personality questionnaire.
 Saville Assessments publishes these under its Wave banner, with Wave Focus Styles and Wave Professional Styles being those widely used in the screening stages of recruitment.

-They both take exactly the same format.
-You'll be presented with various statements that relate to things like working preferences, relationships, communication styles and problem solving.
+They both take the same format.
+You'll be presented with various statements that relate to things like working preferences, relationships, communication styles, and problem-solving.
 You'll state to what extent you agree or disagree with each statement.

 Which financial employers use Saville tests?

 Many of the biggest names in global finance use Saville assessments as a way of identifying top talent, including: